Connor Prielipp: Professional career

-Prielipp was selected by the Minnesota Twins in the second round with the 48th overall selection of the 2022 Major League Baseball draft.
+The Minnesota Twins selected Prielipp in the second round with the 48th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $1.8 million.

-Prielipp was assigned to the Cedar Rapids Kernels to open the 2023 season.
-He pitched in two games before it was announced on July 14 that he would undergo surgery on his left ulnar collateral ligament with Dr. Keith Meister in three days, thus ending his season.

-Prielipp returned to play in 2024, making nine starts between the Florida Complex League Twins, Fort Myers Miracle, and Cedar Rapids, going 0-1 with a 2.70 ERA and 41 strikeouts over 23 1/3 innings.
-He was assigned to the Wichita Wind Surge to open the 2025 season.
-In August, he was promoted to the St. Paul Saints.
+The Twins assigned Prielipp to the High-A Cedar Rapids Kernels to open the 2023 season.
+He pitched in two games before he underwent surgery on his left ulnar collateral ligament, thus ending his season.
+Prielipp returned to play in 2024, making nine starts between the rookie Florida Complex League Twins, Single-A Fort Myers Miracle, and Cedar Rapids, going 0–1 with a 2.70 ERA and 41 strikeouts over 23 1/3 innings.